Left Half of Ascendis Software Logo Right Half of Ascendis Software Logo

 Number Pattern

 The pattern to use when matching by number.
 It consists of either the complete or partial expected raw caller id number, with or without wildcards.
+(See "wildcards", below for an explanation of wildcards.)
 Examples include:

 800555772_